aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 This is not a significant issue when running these simple examples, but when you start running workflows that take longer to complete, this can become a real problem.

 In order to overcome this limitation, in AiiDA we have implemented a way to insert checkpoints, where the main code defining a workflow can be stopped (you can even shut down the machine on which AiiDA is running!).
-We call these workflows with checkpoints `work chains` because, as you will see, they basically amount to splitting a work function in a chain of steps.
+We call these workflows with checkpoints `work chains` because, as you will see, they basically amount to splitting a work function into a chain of steps.
 Each step is then run by the daemon, in a way similar to the remote calculations.

 When the workflow you want to run is more complex and takes longer to finish, it is better to write a work chain.

 #### Constructing our first work chain

-Next, we are going to work, step-by-step, on an example of a work chain that takes three integers as inputs, multiplies the first two and then adds the third to obtain the final result.
+Next, we are going to work, step-by-step, on an example of a work chain that takes three integers as inputs, multiplies the first two, and then adds the third to obtain the final result.
 Let get started by creating a file for our work chain (e.g. `multiply_add_workchain.py`), and adding the following piece of code:

 ```{code-block} python